Updates on the NYSCF Community’s Fight Against COVID-19News

 We are leveraging the power of human stem cells as disease models to help better understand COVID-19 and find urgently needed treatments, in collaboration with top scientists worldwide.
 Led by NYSCF’s Senior Vice President of Research Scott Noggle, PhD, we are using stem cells to create the specific types of lung cells that are affected by COVID-19.

-We will generate these lung cells using our extensive biobank of human stem cell lines, and make them available to the broader scientific community as a resource for COVID-19 research.
+We are generating these lung cells using our extensive, genetically diverse biobank of human induced pluripotent stem cell lines, and make them available to the broader scientific community as a resource for COVID-19 research.
 Our goals in creating these models are to accelerate studies of how the SARS-CoV-2 virus infects and affects lung cells, how genetics may make certain individuals more susceptible to severe cases of the disease, and to test therapies with the potential to stop or prevent infection.
 These lung cell models of COVID-19 will be used by leading virologists and chemists across the globe, including:

 - NYSCF–Robertson Investigator Alumna Shuibing Chen, PhD, of Weill Cornell Medicine